 The Quagga BGP-Speaker was configured to enable FRRouting and single interface (em0) was configured with all BGP peering addresses for the routers of legacy networks and internal network.
 The BGP-Speaker peers in two methods:

-BGP-Speaker must have connection to the SDN data plane network, through which the BGP-Speaker can establish neighbourship with external border routers using eBGP.
+BGP-Speaker must have connection to the SDN data plane network, through which the BGP-Speaker can establish neighborship with external border routers using eBGP.

-BGP-Speaker must have direct connection to the ONOS controller, through which the BGP-Speaker forms iBGP neighbourship with the SDN-IP application.
-This connectivity for establishing neighbourship must be out-of-band of the SDN data plane.
+BGP-Speaker must have direct connection to the ONOS controller, through which the BGP-Speaker forms iBGP neighborship with the SDN-IP application.
+This connectivity for establishing neighborship must be out-of-band of the SDN data plane.

-For activating SDN-IP application on ONOS controller, following applications are required to be installed and activated through ONOS CLI or ONOS GUI.
+For activating SDN-IP application on ONOS controller, the following applications are required to be installed and activated through ONOS CLI or ONOS GUI.